Paulo Retre

-Paulo Ricardo Pereira Retre (/pt-PT/; born 4 March 1993) is an Australian professional footballer who plays as a midfielder for Wellington Phoenix.
+Paulo Ricardo Pereira Retre (/pt-PT/; born 4 March 1993) is an Australian professional footballer who plays as a midfielder for South Melbourne FC.

 Early life

 Born in Australia, Retre is of Portuguese descent.
 His father, Carlos, played in the Australian National Soccer League (NSL) for Footscray JUST.

 Career

 Retre was introduced to the A-League system by Melbourne Victory, as member of the youth team and appearing for the senior team in a friendly against LA Galaxy before switching to rivals Melbourne Heart.
 On 19 December 2015, Retre scored his first ever goal against Melbourne Victory, in a 2–1 win in the Melbourne Derby.
 On 16 June 2017, Retre was released by Melbourne City.

 On 22 June 2017, A-League champions Sydney FC signed Retre for 2 years.
 Retre scored his first goal for Sydney FC in Round 3 of the 2018–19 A-League season, against former club Melbourne City.
-He also scored one of the few own goals in the 2018-2019 A League season.
+He also scored one of the few own goals in the 2018–2019 A League season.
+He helped the club win two league titles while playing for them.

 On 30 June 2023, Indian Super League club FC Goa announced the signing of Retre on a two-year deal.

 On 26 July 2024, Retre returned to the A-League Men as the Wellington Phoenix signed him on a two-year deal.
 Retre scored his first goal for the Phoenix against the Newcastle Jets in a 2–1 home win on 28 December 2024.

+On 29 May 2026, the club confirmed Retre's departure.